Shift the focus from Project to Process

 Andrew, marketing departments struggle to become more efficient with notoriously limited resources.
 Your suggestion is to turn marketing projects into processes.
 Can you elaborate on this idea?

-“Project to process” is a pattern of thinking that I learned by working with my father, who set up a company to make childrens’ toys out of wood.
+“From project to process” is a pattern of thinking that I learned by working with my father, who set up a company to make childrens’ toys out of wood.
 We’re talking small-scale batch production, by a very small team, in a limited space.

 I was absorbing all this stuff as a teenager before I left school.
 It was simply my “normal”.
 It was only later, in my professional life, that I realised how valuable that experience was.